eyedeekay/si-i2p-plugin/README.md

 So what does this do about it?
 ------------------------------

-Nothing, yet.
-Shouldn't be much longer, finally have a few days off.

 This is a special i2p HTTP proxy that talks to the SAM(Simple Anonymous Messaging) bridge, an i2p API for developing application-layer software.
 After initializing it's connection with the SAM bridge, it it creates a tunnel session